ric9176/refactor-to-modern-patterns-workshop/README.md

 # Getting Started

-Clone the repo and run `yarn`.
+Clone the repo and run `yarn` for package installs.

+Alternatively you can run `npm i` to run installs.

 If you have any install issues check your version of Node and update to the latest stable version (easiest way is using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating)), If you already have nvm just run `nvm use` in the project directory.

-Alternatively you can run `npm i` to run installs

 ## Available Scripts